-A distinctly American issue
+A Distinctly American Issue

 Paper towels have become a poster-child for America’s throwaway culture.
 According to an article by The Atlantic, a study by Euromoniter International found that Americans spent $5.7 billion on paper towels for home in 2017.

 According to the Environmental Protection Agency, “Tissue paper and towels (not including bathroom tissue) amounted to 3.7 million tons (1.4 percent of total MSW generation) in 2015.”

-A few “fun” paper towel facts from Creighton University:
+Paper towel facts from Creighton University:

 - It takes 17 trees and up to 20,000 gallons of water to make one ton of paper towels.